starkdmi/iOSTweak/README.md

 ![](temp/3.jpg?raw=true "Provide information about the tweak")
 - After you have received a message that everything is "Done." go to the project folder using "cd /home/username/tweakname" command
 ![](temp/4.jpg?raw=true "Go to project folder")
 - Now you need to fix paths of Makefile.
 This is not a required step, but on my computer without it the project did not compile.
-You can use [Nano](https://en.wikipedia.org/wiki/Nano) or find file in Explorer and change it by notepad
+You can use [Nano](https://en.wikipedia.org/wiki/Nano) or find file in Explorer and change it by notepad.
+This is what the Makefile looks like
 ```
 include $(THEOS)/makefiles/common.mk